Sociotorn/CMSIS_CORE_CMAKE/README.md

 ## Contributions and Pull Requests

 Contributions are accepted under Apache 2.0.
 Only submit contributions where you have authored all of the code.

-### Issues and Labels

-Please feel free to raise an [issue on GitHub](https://github.com/ARM-software/CMSIS_5/issues) to report misbehavior (i.e. bugs) or start discussions about enhancements.
-This is your best way to interact directly with the maintenance team and the community.
-We encourage you to append implementation suggestions as this helps to decrease the workload of the very limited maintenance team.

-We will be monitoring and responding to issues as best we can.
-Please attempt to avoid filing duplicates of open or closed items when possible.
-In the spirit of openness we will be tagging issues with the following:

-- **bug** – We consider this issue to be a bug that will be investigated.

-- **wontfix** - We appreciate this issue but decided not to change the current behavior.

-- **enhancement** – Denotes something that will be implemented soon.

-- **future** - Denotes something not yet schedule for implementation.

-- **out-of-scope** - We consider this issue loosely related to CMSIS.
-It might by implemented outside of CMSIS.
-Let us know about your work.

-- **question** – We have further questions to this issue.
-Please review and provide feedback.

-- **documentation** - This issue is a documentation flaw that will be improved in future.

-- **review** - This issue is under review.
-Please be patient.

-- **DONE** - We consider this issue as resolved - please review and close it.
-In case of no further activity this issues will be closed after a week.

-- **duplicate** - This issue is already addressed elsewhere, see comment with provided references.

-- **Important Information** - We provide essential information regarding planned or resolved major enhancements.